 They believe the drug could prove helpful for “any cause” of social anxiety, not just in individuals with autism.

 MDMA is known to suppress activity in the amygdala, a part of the brain responsible for fear and anxiety.

 The drug is described as producing empathetic and prosocial feelings, which help to ameliorate anxiety that’s caused by interacting with other people.

 Previous clinical trials have also looked at the positive effects MDMA can have on individuals with depression and anxiety due to life-threatening illnesses.

 Like treatment for other disorders, MDMA’s ability to instill feelings of calmness and trust may be helpful in a therapy setting for individuals dealing with depression and other common comorbidities of PTSD.

-However, while the potential use for MDMA to treat depression is “theoretically well-grounded,” according to some researchers, the drug’s use for this indication hasn’t been as well-established as it has for others, such as PTSD and anxiety.
+However, while the potential use for MDMA to treat depression is “theoretically well-grounded,” , the drug’s use for this indication hasn’t been as well-established as it has for others, such as PTSD and anxiety.

 MDMA isn’t the only nontraditional drug to be investigated recently as a depression treatment though.

 The drug ketamine has also shown promise in this area despite also being a “party drug.”